Eugen Sänger: Postwar

 After the war ended, Sänger worked for the French government and in 1949 founded the Fédération Astronautique.
 Whilst in France, he was the subject of a botched attempt by Soviet agents to win him over.
 Joseph Stalin had become intrigued by reports of the Silbervogel design and sent his son, Vasily, and scientist Grigori Tokaty to convince him to come to the Soviet Union, but they failed to do so.
 It has also been reported that Stalin instructed the NKVD to kidnap him.

 In 1951, he became the first President of the International Astronautical Federation.
-In the same year he married Dr. Irene Bredt his first assistant, a German engineer, mathematician and physicist co-credited with the design of a proposed intercontinental spaceplane/bomber.
+In the same year he married Dr. Irene Bredt, his first assistant, a German engineer, mathematician and physicist co-credited with the design of a proposed intercontinental spaceplane/bomber.

 By 1954, Sänger had returned to Germany and three years later was directing a jet propulsion research institute in Stuttgart.
 Between 1961 and 1963 he acted as a consultant for Junkers in designing a ramjet-powered space-plane that never left the drawing board.
+In 1963, he became full professor at Technische Universität Berlin, where he worked until his death.
 Sänger's other theoretical innovations during this period were proposing means of using photons for interplanetary and interstellar spacecraft propulsion prefiguring the concept of laser propulsion and the solar sail.

 In 1960, he assisted the United Arab Republic in developing the Al-Zafir missile.

 He died in Berlin, in 1964.
 Sänger's grave is located in the cemetery "Alter Friedhof" in Stuttgart-Vaihingen.

 His work on the Silbervogel would prove important to the X-15, X-20 Dyna-Soar, and ultimately Space Shuttle programs.
+The Saenger spaceplane concept was named after him.